 What’s the benefit, what’s the gain to be had by showing appreciation?
 Now that may seem like a silly question, but I think it’s worth exploring a little bit.

-Partners Learn What is Important to Us
+Your Partner Learns What is Important to You

 First of all, when we show appreciation to our partner by saying “Thank you”, etc., etc., however we show that appreciation, the biggest benefit is that it helps our partners know what is important to us.